-- This Policy is communicated to parents at least annually. - The Policy is available on the College website and by request from the College office. - The arrangements for Safeguarding are discussed with pupils on several occasions throughout the academic year - Tutors are asked to evaluate the effectiveness of this communication - All staff of the College (teaching and non-teaching) attend a Safeguarding briefing annually - All new members of the College attend a safeguarding briefing - All short term staff or temporary members of staff and volunteers are made aware of the Safeguarding procedures at the College.
-(Appendix 4) - All staff are issued with a copy of the Safeguarding Policy and are asked to acknowledge its receipt and contents.
+- All Kindergarten and Junior School parents are made aware of this policy and how to access it. - The Policy is available on the College website and by request from the Junior School Offices. - The arrangements for Safeguarding are discussed with pupils on several occasions throughout the academic year. - Class teachers are asked to evaluate the effectiveness of this communication. - All Junior School staff (teaching and non-teaching) attend a Safeguarding briefing annually. - All new members of the Junior School staff attend a safeguarding briefing, as part of their induction. - All short-term staff, temporary members of staff, paid coaches and volunteers are made aware of the Safeguarding procedures in Junior School (Appendix 4). - All staff are issued with a copy of the Safeguarding Policy and are asked to acknowledge its receipt and agree to ensure it is implemented.